Joan Derryberry Art Gallery, Tennessee Technological University, Cookeville, 2009

 On March 4, 1829, in his first inaugural address, President Andrew Jackson, feigning compassion for the Cherokee people, stated, “it will be my sincere and constant desire to observe toward the Indian tribes within our limits a just and liberal policy, and to give that humane and considerate attention to their rights and their wants which is consistent with the habits of our Government and the feelings of our people.”
 A year later the Cherokee would find their world turned up side down.

 The First New Moon was a seven day Cherokee ceremony of renewal and rebirth.
-The last of the previous fall’s harvest is shared and consumed to remember the Creator’s continual blessing.
-The spring seed is sown, the sacred fire is re-lit, and all home fires are extinguished and then rekindled.
-The culminating ceremonial event includes the sacrifice of a deer tongue within the sacred fire—as a symbol of re-creation.
+The last of the previous fall’s harvest was shared and consumed to remember the Creator’s continual blessing.
+The spring seed was sown, the sacred fire was re-lit, and all home fires were extinguished and then rekindled.
+The culminating ceremonial event included the sacrifice of a deer tongue within the sacred fire — as a symbol of re-creation.

 On May 28, two months after their 1830 First New Moon ceremony, President Jackson signed into law the Indian Removal Act, granting the Oklahoma territory in exchange for Indian lands within existing Georgian state borders.